-3 OVERALL POSITION AT MONTH 3 (JUNE 2013)
+3 OVERALL POSITION AT MONTH 5 (AUGUST 2013)

-3.1 The projected revenue forecast for the year at Month 3 shows a projected underspend General Fund position of £267,000 (an improvement on the month 2 position of a £41,000 underspend).
+3.1 The projected revenue forecast for the year at Month 5 shows a projected underspend General Fund position of £320,000 (an improvement on the month 4 position of a £270,000 underspend).
 A number of departmental underspends have been earmarked against ongoing or emerging financial issues.
-An allocation of £1.8 million against the £2 million savings profiling account (page 7 of the Budget Book and Forecasts 2013/16) remains assumed based upon latest estimates of the delivery of staffing savings.
+An allocation of £1.8 million against the £2 million savings profiling account (page 7 of the Budget Book and Forecasts 2013/16) remains assumed.